Shhsvri/BIOF045-NGS_Analysis/lectures/Day4_ChIPseq/lessons/Day3_review.md

 ---

-After you create the script, you could run it using `source DNAseq.sh`.
+After you create the script, you could run it using `source RNAseq_sample2.sh`.

 Lastly, we will created a gene matrix using the count tables we obtained from STAR output of sample1 and sample2.